Hwesta/hollybecker.net/wishlist.md

 ---
 layout: default
-title: Christmabirthday Wishlist 2018
+title: Wishlist
 ---

 <section markdown='1'>

-Last updated: Oct 27, 2019
+Last updated: Dec 15, 2019

 ### Donations

 I have a lot of stuff, and tend to buy the things I want, so feel free to make a donation in my name to any of these organizations.

-* [Bird Studies Canada](https://www.birdscanada.org) - Canadian charity for bird research, citizen science, education and conservation.
+* [Birds Canada](https://www.birdscanada.org) - Canadian charity for bird research, citizen science, education and conservation.
 I'm involved with several of their citizen science programs.
 * [BC Civil Liberties Association](https://bccla.org) - Defending civil rights in Canada through education, advocacy, policy research and legal challenges.
 * [Vancouver Food Bank](https://foodbank.bc.ca) - Support for my local community.
 * [UNHCR](https://give.unhcr.ca) - Support for displaced people around the world.